branflakes6/Margaret-Hamilton/README.md

 ### Sage

 Hamilton’s first major project at MIT was the Semi-Automatic Ground Environment (SAGE) which was initially developed to predict weather but was adapted by the US Military as an anti-aircraft defence system against a protentional Soviet attack.
 Here she was developing on the system at the Lincoln Labs the first system in the world to have real-time computers.
 Due to the nature of this project Hamilton began thinking about the reliability of software and ways to improve it, a failure of her code could lead to a potential global disaster.
-This was the beginning of a lifelong interest in creating reliable software
+This was the beginning of a lifelong interest in creating reliable software.

 >*“SAGE was one of the first jumping off points where I became interested in the subject of software reliability.
 When the computer crashed during the execution of your program, there was no hiding.
 Lights would be flashing, bells would be ringing and everyone, the developers and computer operators, would come running to find out whose program was doing something bad to the system.”*